shopware5/devdocs/source/blog/_posts/2015-10-02-what-is-an-item.md

 software.
 For the company shopware, for example, the software Shopware could be considered a product - but not necessarily any single plugin in the shopware community store is a product in this sense.
-*Articles*, however, are often associated with blog posts and other reading material, even though the term perfectly applies for "items" from a general perspective. *Items* on the other hand is a term that will perfectly match "the thing you have in your cart" - but it might be considered very generic.
+*Articles*, however, are often associated with blog posts and other reading material, even though the term perfectly applies for "items" from a general perspective. *Items* finally is a term that will perfectly match "the thing you have in your cart" - but it might be considered very generic.

 In this blog post I will stick to the name *item* for any entity that can be purchased in a Shopware shop.